tsmithsoftware/local-api-development/README.md

 <img src="./project_arch.PNG"/>
 The above diagram shows the basic architecture.

 The basic structure is an API Gateway pointing to a set of lambdas, which interact with a Postgres instance.
-The Postgres instance then feeds into a AWS Redshift data lake.
-A PBI report would then interact through the Redshift instance.
+The Postgres instance then feeds into a another database representing a data lake.
+A PBI report would then interact through the "lake" instance.

 The basic data model would be keeping track of users of an application.